gsbDBI/torch-choice/docs_src/intro.md

 However, the usage of our models is not limited to this supermarket context; researchers can adjust the definition of **user** and **item** to fit any choice modeling context.
 The [related project](./projects.md) page overviews some extensions of our models to other contexts.

-## Components of the Consumer Choice Modeling Problem
+## Components of the Choice Modeling Problem
+We aim to predict users' choices while facing multiple items available, e.g., which brand of milk the user will purchase in the supermarket.

-We begin with essential components of the consumer choice modeling problem.
+We begin with essential components of the choice modeling problem.
 Walking through these components should help you understand what kind of data our models are working on.

 ### Purchasing Record
 A **purchasing record** is a record describing *who* bought *what* at *when* and *where*.